hrhill/ook/README.md

 - Boost.Test for running the test suite.
 - Doxygen for building the docs.
-- Blas library.
+- OpenBlas
-- Lapack library.
+- Blaze linear algebra

 It has been tested on Suse 13.1 using